lamb1212/blogspot/_posts/2025-08-11-joys-of-homelab.md

 date: 2025-08-11
 draft: false
 ---
 Howdy!
-It has been a quite few weeks on the server which is actually great news!
-No real issues with connectivity or reboots if and or when power goes out.
-Quite the accomplisment after spending too much time some nights trying to troubleshoot knowing I have work the next day.
-That said the newest update or service added to cranberri would be we now host our very own music library!
-This is something that has been in mind for quite some time with the price of music streaming and not being able to "own" said music.
-While I will miss one thing specifically (Soulection radio station) Apple music has held many of us hostage simply based off
-"conveincence".
-Which I understand and will say is, for most people this does not matter.
-However for someone like myself just not wanting to spend money monthly for something i may or may not use this is right up my alley.
+It has been a quiet few weeks on the server, which is actually great news!
+No real issues with connectivity or reboots if and when power goes out.
+Quite the accomplishment after spending too much time some nights troubleshooting, knowing I have work the next day.
+That said, the newest update or service added to Cranberri would be that we now host our very own music library!
+This is something that has been in mind for quite some time with the price of music streaming and not being able to “own” said music.
+While I will miss one thing specifically (Soulection radio station), Apple Music has held many of us hostage simply based on “convenience.”
+I understand this, and for most people, it does not matter.
+However, for someone like myself, just not wanting to spend money monthly for something I may or may not use, this is right up my alley.

-Found a p2p sharing site (which will remain unnamed...) to source music found in my Apply Music Library and download them thru p2p and storing them on a seprate laptop (Strawberri).
-While I was excited to get a few albums downloaded and playing locally I recalled a video i was watching going over navidrome and streaming you music from your server.
-So I first had to figure out how to get all the music from strawberri over the cranberri.
-Had two options, Rsync or SCP.
-Went SCP to start as I did not know what the difference was starting out.
-SCP got the files transfered over to the server and the next step was spinning up a docker container with navidrome and setting it to persistant.
-Login to the webui and point my Music dir towards it.
-Next getting a music player able to connect to the server on my phone and signing into that as well.
-Boom, we now have Apple Music at home!
-After going to bed since this took quite some time after work one day I came back and sourced some more music and this time decided to use
+I found a P2P sharing site (which will remain unnamed) to source music from my Apple Music Library and download it through P2P, storing it on a separate laptop (Strawberri).
+While I was excited to get a few albums downloaded and playing locally, I recalled a video I was watching about Navidrome and streaming your music from your server.
+So I first had to figure out how to get all the music from Strawberri over to Cranberri.
+I had two options: Rsync or SCP.
+I went with SCP to start, as I did not know the difference at the time.
+SCP got the files transferred over to the server, and the next step was spinning up a Docker container with Navidrome and setting it to persistent.
+I logged in to the web UI and pointed my Music directory towards it.
+Next, I got a music player that could connect to the server on my phone and signed into that as well.
+Boom — we now have Apple Music at home!

-Rsync as instead of uploading albulms only I needed to ensure I was just sending files that were not detected on the server.
-Rsynce helped with that and took some time to transfer over (a few extra mins) This time i was simply updating the library and with fixing a few issues (album art being reused on different albums and cleaning the files up) I have really finished setting up a music library.
-Only thing needed is to add music and update the server when needed.
-That is about it I want to say in regards to any kind of updates server wise.
-Mainly have been able to go out from the home network and utilize either ssh to interact with the server or to do some kind of nano writing.
-While it has not been what I imagined maintaining a server, this is quite a fun hobby!
-Strange to admit this is an actual hobby along being an area for learning and expirmentation.
+After going to bed (since this took quite some time after work one day), I came back and sourced some more music.
+This time I decided to use Rsync, as instead of uploading albums only, I needed to ensure I was just sending files that were not detected on the server.
+Rsync helped with that, and while it took a few extra minutes to transfer over, it was worth it.
+This time I was simply updating the library and, after fixing a few issues (album art being reused on different albums and cleaning the files up), I have really finished setting up a music library.
+The only thing needed now is to add music and update the server when needed.

-Thats pretty much it for this one, plan to be more in depth with what it is I update or install on the next post.
+That is about it for any kind of updates server-wise.
+Mainly, I have been able to connect from outside the home network and utilize either SSH to interact with the server or do some nano writing.
+While it has not been exactly what I imagined maintaining a server would be, this is quite a fun hobby!
+Strange to admit this is an actual hobby alongside being an area for learning and experimentation.
+That’s pretty much it for this one — I plan to be more in-depth with what I update or install in the next post.